Layers

 We name every vendor that stores or processes partner or end-customer data.
 This list is kept current.

-Material sub-processor changes ship via the Changelog.
-The commercial side of this — advance-notice windows, objection rights, contractual remedies — is governed by your DPA.
+Material sub-processor changes are announced to affected partners.
+The commercial side of this - advance-notice windows, objection rights, contractual remedies - is governed by your DPA.

 SubprocessorPurposeData touched

-Google Cloud PlatformApplication hosting, workflow orchestration, object storageAll application traffic, generated media, event stream
+Google Cloud PlatformApplication hosting and object storageAll application traffic, generated media, event stream

 UpstashRate-limit + idempotency cacheAPI key ids, per-minute counters, idempotency body hashes